realworldocaml/book/en/compiler-frontend.md

 not familiar with the Camlp4 module in question, how do you figure out what changes it's made to your code?
 The obvious way is to read the documentation that accompanies the extension.
-Another approach is to use the top-level to explore the extension's behaviour or run Camlp4 manually yourself to see the transformation in action.
+Another approach is to use the top-level to explore the extension's behavior or run Camlp4 manually yourself to see the transformation in action.
 We'll show you how to do both of these now.

 ### Using Camlp4 interactively